sumitNITS/Blockchain/CONTRIBUTING.md

 - [Create an issue](https://github.com/sumitNITS/Blockchain/issues/new) or [Look for the existing issues](https://github.com/sumitNITS/Blockchain/issues) if there is any!
 - [Fork the Repository](https://github.com/sumitNITS/Blockchain/fork) and create a new branch everytime you work on any new ideas or an existing issues.
 Once done, commit your work to the newly created branch!
 - [Create a Pull request](https://github.com/sumitNITS/Blockchain/pulls) (PR), Your work will be verified by the community members and ask for the improvements if needed!
-- Additionally, You can include screenshots, a short description of you work in the PR.
+- Additionally, You can include screenshots, a short description of your work in the PR.
 It will help others to understand your work better.

 ### That's all, Thank you!